 One of my stops lead me to Bermudez Bakery at 1875 Lexington Avenue right off 116th Street (See review on TripAdvisor).
 I don’t know what I do that freaks people out so much but one of the guys who was inside called his friend from around the counter who was speaking jovial Spanish to everyone else took one look at me and spoke in more formal English.
 He could not have been nicer but when I turned around, all the other men inside had left the bakery.
 I thought that was weird.

 The baked goods are excellent though.
-I has a flaky pastry with a mango jelly but the best was their apple turnovers.
-They are so good and they melt in your mouth.
+I had a flaky pastry with a mango jelly, but the best was their apple turnovers.
+They are so good, and they melt in your mouth.
 This bakery is a must go to.
-It may look dumpy on the outside but the product speaks for itself.
+It may look dumpy on the outside, but the product speaks for itself.

 I crossed over to 117th Street and walked from Park Avenue to the river.
-Outside St. Paul’s Roman Church just off Park Avenue you will find an Altar to the Virgin Mary that is very interesting.
+Outside St. Paul’s Roman Church at 113 East 117th Avenue just off Park Avenue you will find an Altar to the Virgin Mary that is very interesting.
 Take some time to read the plaque and look over the building.
 It is such a beautiful church.

 Walking further down the street at the corner of 117th Street and the corner of 3rd Avenue there is an interesting mural on the side wall of a Payless Shoes store dedicated to the Island of Puerto Rico.
 This colorful artwork shows the strong roots of the neighborhood in the island as well as the pride these residents feel.
 Really look at the detail work.

-Between 118th and 119th Streets along Pleasant Avenue the neighborhood has created the Pleasant Valley Community Garden with a large flower garden and raised vegetable gardens in this full block garden.
-Many people were out that afternoon working in the garden and waved over when I was looking it over.
-The residents take immense pride in the garden and it will be interesting to see what it looks like in the middle of the summer.
+Between 118th and 119th Streets along Pleasant Avenue the neighborhood has created the Pleasant Valley Community Garden at 342 Pleasant Avenue with a large flower garden and raised vegetable gardens in this full block garden.
+Many people were out that afternoon working in the garden and waved over when I was looking for it over.
+The residents take immense pride in the garden, and it will be interesting to see what it looks like in the middle of the summer.

 As you turn the corner on 119th Street, on the wall of River East Elementary School, the kids have painted the most interesting mural that lines the wall of the back of the school.
 Look over the colorful interpretation of robots.
 The kids painted a very whimsical mural as only kids can do.